MousaZeidBaker/cv/index.md

 Part of a new cloud-native project within the field of audio.
-We started the project from scratch and the goal was to develop a multi-site serverless solution for voice messaging, music streaming, warning system and site configuration etc. The architecture of choice was microservice-oriented with Pub/Sub pattern in order to ensure an event-driven application.
+We started the project from scratch and the goal was to develop a multi-site serverless solution for voice messaging, music streaming, warning system etc with network speakers.
+The architecture of choice was microservice-oriented with Pub/Sub pattern in order to ensure an event-driven application.
 Various AWS resources were used in our solution such as AppSync for GraphQL API, SNS topics & SQS queues for Pub/Sub pattern and Lambdas for serverless